cortes-ciriano-lab/DeMethify/README.md

-noreadformat|Flag to use when the data isn't using the read format (like Illumina epic arrays) iterations|Numbers of iterations for outer and inner loops (default = 50000, 50) termination|Termination condition for cost function (default = 1e-2)
+noreadformat|Flag to use when the data isn't using the read format (like Illumina epic arrays) iterations|Numbers of iterations for outer and inner loops (default = 50000, 50) termination|Termination condition for cost function (default = 1e-2) fillna|Replace every NA by 0 in the given data